twinfoundation/api/packages/api-models/docs/reference/interfaces/IHttpResponse.md

 # Interface: IHttpResponse\<T\>

-Model used when a REST route wants to return custom response.
+Model for the standard parameters for an http response.

 ## Type parameters